Bill Gothard: Sexual harassment allegations

 On February 27, 2014, the board of directors of the Institute in Basic Life Principles placed Gothard on indefinite administrative leave while it investigated claims that he sexually harassed several female employees and volunteers.
 No criminal activity was uncovered, but an investigation found that Gothard had acted in an "inappropriate manner".
 The claims had been publicized on the Recovering Grace website, which is a support group for former followers of Gothard's teachings.
 As many as 34 women who worked for Gothard have claimed that he harassed them.
 Gothard denied the allegations and admitted no wrongdoing but announced his resignation from the Institute in order "to listen to those who have ought [sic] against him".
+In a 2014 statement, he apologized for “holding of hands, hugs, and touching of feet or hair with young ladies,” admitting that his actions “crossed the boundaries of discretion…and violated a trust,” but argued that they were not intended to be sexual.

 On June 17, 2014, IBLP issued a statement, summarizing the investigation conducted by "outside legal counsel".
 They asserted that although no criminal activity was uncovered, Gothard had acted in an "inappropriate manner" and so "is not permitted to serve in any counseling, leadership, or Board role within the IBLP ministry".
-In July 2015, Gothard re-launched his website, including testimonials from several women.
+In July 2015, Gothard re-launched his website, and stated that the women who claimed he had harassed and abused them were “not telling the truth."
+It also included testimonials from several women who had long known him and who had never been sexually harassed.

 In 2016, Gothard and IBLP were sued by a group of alleged victims who accused him of sexual harassment and assault.
 The plaintiffs voluntarily dismissed their lawsuit in 2018, citing "unique complexities" with the statute of limitations, but emphasized: "We are not recanting our experiences or dismissing the incalculable damage that we believe Gothard has done."
+In 2022, three of the alleged victims added that they withdrew the lawsuit because of "a threatened countersuit and the high emotional toll and revictimization through the lawsuit process which was keenly felt.
+This caused key plaintiffs (ones still within the Statutes of Limitations) to drop out, affecting the case as a whole.”

+In 2025, the Texas Supreme Court ruled that another lawsuit against Gothard and IBLP could proceed.
+Two women alleged that from about 1996 to 2011 they were subjected to sexual abuse from family members/friends and that Gothard and IBLP were involved in the civil conspiracy regarding the abuse.